followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/02 DevExtreme Modules Structure/060 integration/angular.md

-The module required for intergation with AngularJS framework.
+The module that provides AngularJS integration.

     require("integration/angular")